user01/uvadsi/CONTRIBUTING.md

 git checkout -b cool-new-feature
 ```

+When committing, only include the code that you change and the NAMESPACE
+file (if altered).
+Don't change extra files, even if devtools alters things like
+the `uvadsi.Rproj`.

 ### Step 4 - Write Code

 Write your code and commit often with helpful messages.
 [Skip to Checking](#step-6---check-code).